OptimalDesignLab/optimaldesignlab-wiki/en/pages/pdesolver/drp.md

 This method is only if you know what you're doing.
 It could be helpful if you're flipping between versions of packages or git branches in repositories.

+NOTE: all of the following commands and shell scripts are written for my account.
+You *will* have to make changes - at minimum, you'll have to change the username from `ODLCasan` to whatever your CCI username is.

 First, get PDESolver working on SCOREC systems.
 Run tests to make sure.
 You'll need these packages to be working:
 * `MPI`